ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

   - (1) transcribe in alphabetical order: ```sweep gkh```
   - (2) transcribe in    random    order: ```sweep-random "gkh" force```
   - Repeat transcription command until everything is transcribed
+  - Ren ```gkh report``` if you want to see what percentage remains in a specific folder (like if you’ve been working a folder with hundreds of songs and are curious).
-   - Track progress with ```report-lyric-and-subtitle-percentage-completion```, which takes a snapshot of progress that lets you see your progress over time
+   - Track total project progress with ```report-lyric-and-subtitle-percentage-completion```, which takes a snapshot of progress that lets you see your progress over time

 - ④ When completely done with the entire project
   - run ```delete-bad-ai-transcription``` in every folder with the command: ```sweep call delete-bad-ai-transcription``` to delete any bad transcriptions.